No direct charge to travellers

 |

-| Must be valid card details - Check the list of supported (See the Quick guide to learn how to get this information). |
+| Must be valid card details.
+Ensure the card type is listed in the (See the Quick guide to learn how to get this information). |

-method | Must be "card". |
+method | Must be "card" for card payments. |

-Credit Card + SCA token
+Credit Card + SCA token (3D Secure)

 For transactions that require Strong Customer Authentication (SCA) under European Economic Area (EEA) regulations.